Tue. Feb 3rd, 2026

-A good hi-fi system need not entail a huge expense, though there is a correlation between price and performance.
-It’s not uncommon to find two different systems priced within a few dollars of each other, but with performance specifications and features that vary considerably.
-On the other hand, if you choose a system solely on sound and appearance, you could end up spending as much as $2,100 for a pair of speakers and $3,300 for an amplifier.
-The real question that one should consider is how much you are prepared to pay for quality.
-One should approach buying a hi-fi system with the same care and consideration that goes into purchasing a car or home.
+One should approach buying a home entertainment equipment system with the same care and consideration that goes into purchasing a car or home.
 All it takes is just a little research and planning to select the system that fits your needs.
-There’s absolutely no reason why our first system shouldn’t be your final system.
+There’s absolutely no reason why our first home entertainment equipment system shouldn’t be your final system.
 It just doesn’t make much sense to buy a mediocre system when for just a few dollars more you can get a system that will do the job.
-A basic sound system will usually consist of an amplifier, a pair of speakers, a tuner and turntable.
+A basic home entertainment equipment system will usually consist of an amplifier, a pair of speakers, a tuner and turntable.

 These components are generally packaged in one of the following forms: in a console, as a compact or separate.
-People who are generally more concerned with getting a system to match their living room decor are apt to buy a console.
+People who are generally more concerned with getting a home entertainment equipment system to match their living room decor are apt to buy a console.
 Most consoles feature expensive, handcrafted wood cabinets and inexpensive inferior components.
 So if you want good sound and fine furniture, I suggest you buy the components separate and have a carpenter build the cabinet.

-People with limited space and tight budgets who want reasonably good sound will buy a compact system.
+People with limited space and tight budgets who want reasonably good sound will buy a compact home entertainment equipment system.
 Most compacts are designed with the tuner, turntable and amplifier all in a single unit, only the speakers are separate.
 If you buy a compact system, go with one that’s made by a manufacturer who also has a reputation for good hi-fi components such as Fisher, Magnavox, Pioneer or Sony.
 The reasoning is, if they can’t make good components, there’s little reason to believe that they’ll do any better with compacts.

 The world’s biggest numbers game is played by audio manufacturers and rarely does an inexperienced consumer win.
 The highly competitive nature of the industry leaves little room for the soft sell approach.
 Today, if a hi-fi component is to get out of the store it has to have better specs, eye-dazzling cosmetics and loads of features.
 This helps to explain why some components are designed with the emphasis on appeal and not performance.